kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### upsertRecord(params)

-Insert or update a record to kintone app.
+>* Insert or update a record to kintone app.
-Insert the record if the updateKey doesn't exists and update the record if the updateKey exists.
+>* Insert the record if the updateKey doesn't exist and update the record if the updateKey exists.

 **Parameter**